 Since 1972 the Yavapai College Foundation (YCF) has been committed to excellence in education and enhancing the opportunities of Yavapai College’s students, faculty and local communities.
 The far-reaching scope of the Foundation is evident through its diverse auxiliary organizations and projects.

 As Yavapai County and Yavapai College grow, the need for a strong and financially supportive Foundation has never been greater.
 There are many ways you can help:

 - Designate a gift to a specific priority

 - Name YCF in your planned gift or will

 - Become a Foundation/Auxiliary member

-Over 135 endowed funds benefit hundreds of students each year, with more than $1,000,000 awarded to deserving undergraduates over the last decade.
+Over 200 named scholarship funds benefit hundreds of students each year, with more than $2,000,000 awarded to deserving undergraduates over the last decade.